How to find your purpose in life

 The purpose of your life is to express the unique person you are as fully as you can, in the ways you most love doing, to create your ideal world.

 There might be a thousand ways you could put this into practice.
-You might find that even actions as simple as buying toothpaste or food can be done in ways that either align with your purpose or go against it.
+You might find that even actions as simple as buying food or toothpaste can be done in ways that align with your purpose or in ways that go against it.

-So your purpose doesn’t necessarily involve just one thing.
-And the way you describe it is just a tool, a reminder: something that enables you to begin, then stay on track while you adapt to a changing world, learning and growing as you go.
+So your purpose doesn’t necessarily involve doing just one thing.
+And the way you describe that purposes today is just a tool, a reminder: something that enables you to begin, move forward, learn, and stay on track as you adapt to a changing world.

 (The book contains other tools that will bring you deeper insights into your Purpose, but this post is a good starting point.)